What We Fund

 • Volunteers/Park Stewardship – We support approximately 4,000 volunteer hours each year, including individuals, gardening committees, and large corporate groups – and the tools, equipment, and staff overtime for these events.

 • Public Programming – We transform the park into an arts venue, natural classroom, and outdoor gym through 300 dynamic, free, year-round programs for adults and children.
-This includes performances such as Marjorie Eliot’s Jazz Ensemble and Scandia Symphony concerts, festivals like the Harvest Festival, Community Egg Hunt, Urban Wildlife Festival, and Medieval Festival.
+This includes performances such as Marjorie Eliot’s Jazz Ensemble and Scandia Symphony concerts, festivals like the Harvest Festival, Community Egg Hunt, and Urban Wildlife Festival.
 The Trust offers naturalist tours and events, informing park visitors of the abundant flora, fauna, and geology of Fort Tryon Park and beyond, as well as historical programs about its role during New York City’s revolutionary, estate, and WPA eras.
 We help park visitors get “Fit at the Fort” through Sunset Yoga, Parent & Me Yoga, Tai Chi, and Morning Fitness programs.

 • Broadway Greeting Gardens & Promenade – NYC Parks has helped us restore the landscape along the park perimeter and adjacent slopes.
 The Fort Tryon Park Trust supports regular beautification days along the park’s Broadway side during the months of March through November each year.